 MIDP Alumni Network

-Current MIDP fellows, Master of Public Policy (MPP) students and alumni from both programs are excellent resources for internship and job ideas as well as for sharing best practices in one’s area of specialty.
-Sanford School of Public Policy alumni are loyal and committed.
-Many alumni have a profound sense of giving back through the hiring of interns and consultants, and offering job opportunities to qualified MIDP graduates.
-MIDP and MPP staff and faculty can suggest which alumni might be most helpful for you.
-There are also active LinkedIn and Facebook groups for our alumni.
+Current MIDP fellows, Master of Public Policy (MPP) students, and alumni from both programs are excellent resources for internship and job ideas as well as for sharing best practices in your area of specialty.
+Sanford School of Public Policy alumni are fiercely loyal and are a great source of leads for the Sanford community.
+The MIDP staff and faculty can suggest which alumni might be most helpful.
+There are also active LinkedIn and Facebook groups for our alumni to meet each other directly.

 Duke Program on Global Policy and Governance in Geneva